StacieL/doc/docs/CreateAppFromScratch-MyVeryFirstApp.md

 <b>PREREQUISITES</b>

 * 4D Mobile service must be activated to expose your data
+* 4D Server and/or 4D Developer
 * Well-configured HTTP Port and HTTPS ports
 * For greater comfort, the <b>Launch Web Server at Startup</b> option can also be activated
-* Latest Xcode version installed on your Mac
+* Latest [Xcode](https://itunes.apple.com/us/app/xcode/id497799835) version installed on your Mac
 </div>